 Wide Angle Snapshot

-CEER was established in 2009 to promote research applied to education in the College of Engineering and, more broadly, to promote STEM (Science, Technology, Engineering and Mathematics) education across the university.
-The main goal of CEER is to facilitate a college-wide effort to continually improve the educational environment by conducting experiments based on effective models of learning and by systematically assessing the outcomes.
+The Center for Engineering Education Research (CEER) was established in 2009 as a discipline-based education research (DBER) center to promote engineering education research in the MSU College of Engineering, More broadly, CEER promotes STEM (Science, Technology, Engineering and Mathematics) education across MSU.
+The main goal of CEER is to facilitate a college-wide effort to continuously improve the educational environment of the College by conducting studies based on effective models of learning and by systematically assessing the outcomes.

-CEER provides a number of services to support individual and small groups of faculty as they learn about the state-of-the-art and generate proposals to to pursue research in engineering education.
+CEER provides a number of services to support individual and small groups of faculty as they explore the state-of-the-art and generate proposals to to pursue research in engineering education.
 CEER also stands ready to help with the development of large-scale proposals, such as those for NSF Engineering Research Centers.

 The three key roles of CEER are to:

-- provide a focus in the College of Engineering for expansion of funded engineering education research,
+- provide a focus in the College of Engineering for expansion of funded research in engineering education,

 - synergistically collaborate with other university units to enhance research in STEM programs at MSU generally.